 Briggs Riley have chosen to make this masterpiece out of Polycarbonate as most of the luxury suitcase companies do.
 It is built to take a beating and looks stunning too.

 The Torq is designed like most softshells in that it has a large packing space and a thinner lid (they call it 80/20).
 The lid also has a zippered section complete with suiter - perfect for the business traveler.
 All of which is fully lined, and the main compartment also has a superbly designed packing area with a compression cover to keep everything in place.
 And the flexible liner makes packing a cinch.

 The larger packing space also has a handy zippered mesh pocket to store all your small items too, so they won't get lost during your travels.

 They have also included top-notch recessed spinner wheels to help get you to the check-in desk in a flash.
 On top of that, if you have a second carry on from Briggs Riley, you can easily pair it with this bag and roll them as one unit!
 How nice is that?

 Briggs and Riley also stand behind their sturdy design and materials with a lifetime warranty which also covers damage from airline handling?
 Wow!

 The shell of the Herringbone is made of 100% makrolon polycarbonate, my favorite lightweight and durable material.
-Even though the material is prone to scuffs and scratches, the design and texture of the hardside suitcase will make those less visible.
-Additionally, this suitcase is currently available in 3 different colors.
+Even though the material is prone to scuffs and scratches, the design and texture of this hardside luggage will make those less visible.
+Additionally, this bag is currently available in 3 different colors.

 The Herringbone has zipper closure, with a TSA approved combination lock.
 It is also equipped with double spinner wheels and a telescoping handle that can be locked with the push of a button.
 The main handle, as well as the carry handles have leather, hand-stitched details which really emphasize the luxurious aspect of this suitcase.
 Honestly, it just looks gorgeous.
 If you want to stand out from the airport crowd, then go with the Herringbone.